eluttrell/leetcode/README.md

 ## Valid Anagram

 - Given two strings s and t, return true if t is an anagram of s, and false otherwise.
 An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.

+- Solution languages:
+  - Go

+## Binary Search

+- Given an array of integers nums which is sorted in ascending order, and an integer target, write a function to search target in nums.
+If target exists, then return its index.
+Otherwise, return -1.
+You must write an algorithm with O(log n) runtime complexity.

+- Solution languages:
+  - Go